windley/CS462-Event-Edition/learningoutcomes.md

 ### Lab Assignments

-Lab assignments give students an opportunity to demonstrate their knowledge of how course concepts are applied in solving problems that call for diistributed or decentralized solutions.
+Lab assignments give students an opportunity to demonstrate their knowledge of how course concepts are applied in solving problems that call for distributed or decentralized solutions.

 ### Quizzes